 The Northwood Black Eyed Kids report is particularly creepy as it was before the phenomenon of Black Eyed Kids had become widely known and was not long after Brian Bethel’s Black Eyed Kids encounter.
-What follows is a transcript of Brian’s chat with Jon along with some of his commentary that was posted back on http://www.camalott.com/~brianbet/ghosts.html which no longer exists.
+What follows is a transcript of Brian’s chat with Jon along with some of his commentary that was posted on the site http://www.camalott.com/~brianbet/ghosts.html which no longer exists.

 There is a lot of skepticism of whether these Black Eyed Children accounts are real.
 These earliest reports are in this writer’s opinion, more valid as they predate the Black Eyed Children phenomenon.

 Jon Northwood Black Eyed Kids Encounter

 I should preface this by saying that Jon Northwood is one of my very good Internet friends.
 A gentleman of high intelligence and candor, he’s an investigator for SPIRIT, a pagan rights coordinator in his home state of Oregon and one of the nicest fellows I’ve ever met.
 He doesn’t joke around about the paranormal.

 Which is why this scares me to no end.
 I’m absolutely certain it’s true.

 Jon and I had never talked about the “black-eyed kids” before.
 In fact, he wasn’t aware that I had an experience like his.

 He swears that all of the text below is true.

 I believe him